 Although there are no industry standards that define linear actuators and linear stages, generally accepted terminology indicates that a linear actuator is typically constructed with an aluminum extrusion or base, while a linear stage is typically built on a flat, machined steel or granite base.
-This distinction implies that linear actuators can typically provide longer strokes and use a variety of drive mechanisms (belt, screw, rack and pinion), while stages will generally have higher rigidity and use high-precision linear guides and drive mechanisms (typically a ball screw or linear motor) for excellent travel and positioning accuracies.
+This distinction implies that linear actuators can provide longer strokes and use a variety of drive mechanisms (belt, screw, rack and pinion), while stages generally have higher rigidity and use high-precision linear guides and drive mechanisms (typically a ball screw or linear motor) for excellent travel and positioning accuracies.

 But one actuator design — the U-shaped linear actuator — defies these specifications, using an extruded steel base to provide rigidity and travel accuracy specifications that rival some linear stages.

 This actuator design has various names, depending on the manufacturer.
 But for this discussion, we’ll refer to it as a “U-shaped linear actuator,” in reference to its defining feature — a U-shaped, extruded steel profile.

 The use of a steel (rather than aluminum) profile makes the U-shaped design extremely rigid and allows manufacturers to offer a linear actuator with the high travel and positioning accuracies typically found in more precise — and more expensive — linear stages.
 The steel base can also be machined to provide a reference edge, for precise alignment with other machine components, or with other actuators in a multi-axis system.
 And with very high rigidity, the U-shaped linear actuator is much better suited than other designs for applications where the actuator is supported only on one end, such as 2 and 3-axis Cartesian systems.